ericmerrill/moodle-mod_webexactivity/README.md

 mod_webex
 =========

-A webex module for Moodle
+An activity module for Moodle that is currently in work.
+Release branch contains stable version, master is in work and unstable.